 You cannot become a strong player without knowing endgames.
 In order to do this, you can go through the classics.
-The best endgame play is still found there in the games of Capablanca, Rubinstein, Fischer, Karpov and so on.
+The best endgame play is still found there in the games of Capablanca, Rubinstein, Fischer, Karpov, and so on.
 By studying their games you will improve your technique and your evaluation of certain positions which will definitely give a boost to your game.

 In this article, we will go through some middlegames/endgames with the typical pawn structure that arises from the King’s Indian/Benoni.
 You will recognize it immediately.
-In the positions, we will examine there is one side who has a slight space advantage plus 3 minor pieces.
+In the positions, we will examine there is one side that has a slight space advantage plus 3 minor pieces.